ArthurB26/PC-robotics/README.md

 - In Polls we will hold polls about future releases and other general things
 - Q&A can be used for getting answers to your questions
 - Show and Tell can be used for telling others about your projects and showing off things you made
+---

+# Folders
+> [!CAUTION]
+> Please do **NOT** touch anything inside the following folders:
+>
+> It is very likely to break your project unless you know what you are doing, But we encourage you to have a look and ask questions about it using disscusions
+> - .github
+> - .devcontainer

 ## [Ollama](https://github.com/ArthurB26/PC-robotics/tree/main/Ollama)
 After doing some research on AI, we've experimented with Ollama to see its capabilities.
 Ollama is an open-source tool which can run AI models locally on a computer without needing an internet connection.
 Unfortunately, Ollama cannot be run on most school laptops/chromebooks due to its high hardware requirements.
 To counter this, we've looked into GitHub Codespaces, which is a virtual machine that can run Ollama.
 After some programming, we have created a Python script to chat with one of Ollama's language models - Llama 3.2.